gattm/chore_scheduler/README.md

 ## Communication Contract
 ### Overview
-Input File: request.txt - Where clients write their ranking data.
+**Input File**: request.txt - Where clients write their ranking data.

-Output File: response.txt - Where the microservice writes the generated schedule.
+**Output File**: response.txt - Where the microservice writes the generated schedule.

-Format: Rankings are provided as comma-separated values (CSV) in request.txt, and the schedule is returned as JSON in response.txt.
+**Format**: Rankings are provided as comma-separated values (CSV) in request.txt, and the schedule is returned as JSON in response.txt.

-Behavior: The microservice monitors request.txt for changes, processes the rankings, writes the schedule to response.txt, and clears request.txt when done.
+**Behavior**: The microservice monitors request.txt for changes, processes the rankings, writes the schedule to response.txt, and clears request.txt when done.

 ### How to Programmatically REQUEST Data
 ### Instructions

 **Prepare Your Rankings:**
 Each line in request.txt represents one person's preferences.
 **Format**: name,preference_sun,preference_mon,preference_tue,preference_wed,preference_thu,preference_fri,preference_sat